 What is a UPS mailbox?

-A UPS mailbox is a mailing address with a real street address where you can receive your mails from virtually every US carrier, including USPS and FedEx.
+A UPS mailbox is a mailing address with a real street address where you can receive your mail from virtually every US carrier, including USPS and FedEx.

 A UPS store mailbox can be used as a business address as an actual street address.
 This is especially beneficial for online stores that may need to receive returned items at a particular address.